jwatts721/demo_smart-contracts/Truffle_Ganache-CLI/readme.txt

 Run the development console
 $ truffle develop
-truffle(develop)> compile
-truffle(develop)> migrate
+    -> you can also do $ truffle console --network develop if you have the "develop" section in your truffle-config.js file truffle(develop)> compile truffle(develop)> migrate

+Run the console on a different network
+$ truffle console --network sepolia truffle (sepolia)>

 Run the liteserver development server on port 3000
 $ npm run dev